SkookumAsFrig/lx16a/README.md

 $ source /opt/ros/melodic/setup.bash
 ```

-Add sourcing catkin to bashrc for automatic upon new terminal session, change melodic to ros version of choice
+Add sourcing catkin to bashrc for automatic upon new terminal session, change melodic to ROS version of choice